 Retreat from the rain into St Thomas’ Church to see their medieval Doom painting.
 It is thought to be the best-preserved in all the UK and depicts the Last Judgement, as many paintings did in the 15th century.

-If you want more child friendly fun, on the outskirts of the city centre, Clown About has both a bowling alley and soft-play area where the kids can run around and exhaust themselves.
+If you want more child friendly fun, on the outskirts of the city centre, Outburst has Lazer Quest, bowling alley and a soft-play area where the kids can run around and exhaust themselves.
 Or, why not bounce down to Jumpin Fun Inflatable Park which will keep the kids entertained for hours whilst you enjoy some time to yourself in the café which overlooks the play area.

 If you would prefer to use the rain as an opportunity to sit back and relax why not take the time to pamper yourself.
 Salisbury has many hairdressers, nail salons and massage parlors to take advantage of.

-Whatever your preference, rain showers won’t hold you back in experiencing Salisbury!
+Whatever your preference, rain showers won’t hold you back when experiencing Salisbury!